cpske/ISP/index.md

 ### Week 9

-* Individual Selection: *Project or No Project?*
-  - in view of the apathetic response to project work, each person can elect whether or not to do a project as part of graded work
-* Review Bank testing problem from midterm
 * Review CI assignment
-* Code Quality
 * What is "good code"?
   - What goals, problems, and forces motivate what is considered "good" in code?
   - Visible metrics or characteristics